francoisdtm/francois.dautreme.fr/content/blog/tradingbot-trading-basis/index.md

 strategy can be to *long* if yesterday's closing price is lower than its opening price and to *short* if yesterday's closing price is higher than its opening price.

+> This strategy is probably not a good one, as it implies that if the market
+> went up one day it will go down the next day and vice-versa.

 The major goal of the implementation of a trading bot is to find and develop a trading strategy.
 There exist many strategies like grid trading, pair trading